Steps of the eviction process in Maine:

 - Filing a Fair Housing complaint with the Maine Human Rights Commission.

-If a tenant is late on paying rent (full or partial) in Maine, the landlord can serve them a 7-Day Notice to Pay or Quit.
-This notice gives the tenant 7 calendar days to pay the entire remaining balance or vacate the premises.
+In Maine, if a tenant is late on paying rent and the balance due is not paid within the 15 calendar day grace period (full or partial), the landlord can serve them a 7-Day Notice To Quit.
+This eviction notice gives the tenant 7 days to pay the balance due or move out.

-For a tenant with no lease or a month-to-month lease in Maine, the landlord must serve them a 30-Day Notice to Quit to end the tenancy.
-This eviction notice allows the tenant 30 calendar days to move out.
+For a tenant with no lease or a month-to-month lease in Maine, the landlord can serve them a 30-Day Notice To Vacate to terminate the tenancy.
+This lease termination notice allows the tenant 30 days to move out.

 For tenants that don’t pay monthly, the amount of notice does not change.

-In Maine, if a tenant commits an illegal activity or a lease violation, the landlord can serve them a 7-Day Notice to Quit.
-This eviction notice gives the tenant 7 calendar days to move out without the chance to fix the issue.
+In Maine, if a tenant commits an illegal activity on the premises, the landlord can serve them a 7-Day Notice To Vacate.
+This eviction notice gives the tenant 7 days to move out without the chance to fix the issue.

 Step 2: Landlord Files Lawsuit with Court